johnbilliris/Azure-Integration-Services-Workshop/README.md

 ## Azure Logic Apps – Hands-On Guide

 Azure Logic Apps enable you to orchestrate workflows that integrate various services without writing code.
-In this guide, you will create a logic app that triggers on a schedule and performs an action.
-This teaches the core concepts of triggers and actions in Logic Apps.
+In this guide, you will create two Logic Apps; one that triggers on a schedule and performs an action, and the other which receives a HTTP request, retrieves external data, and processes it.
+These teach the core concepts of triggers and actions in Logic Apps.

 ### Skill Objective: Logic Apps